Colorado’s Leading Expert in Long Term Care Medicaid

 Under those subjects, we cover why doing it yourself or through someone who does it for free can be disastrous, and how using a reputable professional service – even if it’s not ours, makes a huge difference.
 Do people successfully apply for long term care Medicaid themselves and get approved?
 The answer is very few, and of the ones that do, they are the simplest of cases and then there’s usually a fair amount of luck involved.

 Say you know someone who will do it for free – here’s the problem with that.
 Knowing this extremely complex program, keeping up with the rules and regulations, and following through at the county level is a full-time job which takes at least three years or longer to master.
-People who will do this for free have other jobs and responsibilities.
-They have don’t have the time to be doing this all day, every day like we do.
+People who do this for free have other jobs and responsibilities, and all they do is fill out the application and send it to the county.
+Anyone can do that.
+But you have to prove you’re eligible and often fight for the correct decision.
+They have don’t do this all day, every day like we do.
 Nor do they have the skills and knowledge developed over the years like we have.
 They don’t have the time to train on the rules and regulations weekly like we do, and they definitely don’t have the time or knowledge necessary to keep tabs on your application and fight for your application approval if necessary.

 In reality, they don’t have the time or knowledge to do anything other than fill out your application and send it to the county, and there’s a lot more to getting successfully through the process than that.
 If it was that easy, everyone would be getting approved, but that’s not the case.